-All Human Biology majors complete a Program Retrospective in HUBI B400 in their senior year.
+All students majoring in Human Biology or doing a Certificate in Human Biology must complete a Program Retrospective in HUBI B400 in their senior year.
 In addition, we encourage students to create a LinkedIn professional profile that incorporates the skills they have accrued in the Human Biology Program.

 The Program Retrospective is a 5-7 page narrative that demonstrates your intellectual, personal, and professional growth during your time as a HUBI major at Indiana University.
 Your narrative should showcase evidence of your competency in relation to the Learning Goals of the Human Biology Program.